 Crawlspace encapsulation utilizes a specific type of vapor barrier that is heavier in weight and is mold-repellant.
 The process of installing a crawlspace encapsulation is performed by covering the ground and sealing all ventilated areas within the crawlspace and taping the vapor barrier on to support columns and side walls.

 Why use a Vapor Barrier?

-The main purpose of a vapor barrier is preventing the passage of the water vapor that is contained in air from traveling or rising from the ground and latching on to the wood structures within.
-Vapor barriers and insulation compliment one another and are very effective when installed at the same time.
+The main purpose of a vapor barrier is to prevent the passage of the water vapor that is contained in the air from traveling or rising from the ground and latching onto the wood structures within.
+Vapor barriers and insulation complement one another and are very effective when installed at the same time.
 Whenever possible, they should be installed at the same time so that they interact beneficially and protect the home from issues arising from moisture damage.